 Schools will have to spend the sport funding on improving their provision of PA and sport, but they will have the freedom to choose how they do this.

 At Yealand C of E Primary School we recognise the contribution of Physical Activity to the health and well-being of the children.
 In addition, it is considered that an innovative and varied PA curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.

 The governors agree that the money must be used so that all children benefit regardless of their sporting ability.
 It’s important that we use this money wisely to promote sport and Physical Activity.

-Funding was allocated to subsidie the outdoor pursuits residential for KS2 pupils.
+Funding was allocated to subsidise the outdoor pursuits residential for KS2 pupils.
 Year 3 & 4 children attended Borwick Hall for a two night residential were they took part in archery, climbing and other outdoor activities.
 Money was also used for the Year 5 & 6 residential trip to The Venture Centre in the Isle of Man.
 This year the Year 3 & 4 pupils will be visiting Castle Head near Grange and taking part in lots of outdoor activities.